-Muhlbach was the daughter of a diplomat who wrote 19 romance novels on Europe's royal families.
-Her novel retells the legendary tales of Ali's orphaned youth in Kavala, raised by his uncle, the local mayor.
-He gained fame by craftily trapping the town's prominent men in a mosque to collect their unpaid taxes.
-Ali married Emina, a wealthy relative of his uncle, with whom he sired three sons and two daughters.
-On the heels of Napoleon's invasion of Egypt, the Sultan ordered all provinces to defend the Empire.
-So in 1801, Ali was sent as second in command with 300 Albanians to oust the balance of the French.
+Mulbach was the daughter of a diplomat, who wrote 19 romance novels on Europe's Royal families.
+Her novel mirrors the legendary tales of Ali's orphaned youth in Kavala, raised by his uncle, the local Mayor.
+He gained fame by craftily trapping the town's prominent men in a mosque and collecting their unpaid taxes.
+Ali married a wealthy widow, a relation of his uncle, with whom he fathered three sons and two daughters.
+On the heels of Napoleon's invasion of Egypt, the Sultan ordered all of his provinces to defend the Empire.
+So in 1801 Ali was sent as second in command with 300 Albanians to oust the balance of French.
 His cousin couldn't take the hardships, leaving Ali in charge.
-In 1805, backed by Cairo's nobles, Ali was made Egypt's Pasha (Gov.) in a populace revolution, ousting the Sultan's appointed men.
-Then in 1809 two of his teenage sons came with his wife Emina.
-The novel tells how Ali meets Butheita, a teenage Bedouin princess whose sheik father guards Cairo from his compound behind the Pyramids and the Sphinx.
+By 1805, allied with Cairo's nobles, Ali was made Egypt's Pasha (Gov.) in a populace revolution, ousting the Sultan's appointed men.
+In 1806 two of his teenage sons came, and in 1809 his wife Emina.

+In Mulbach's novel, Ali meets Butheita, a teenage Bedouin princess whose Sheik Father guards Cairo from his compound behind the Pyramids and the Sphinx.
 She becomes his guide in the desert, and Ali believes her to be the reincarnation of his first love, who in a macho Eastern drama is bagged and drowned in the sea.
-Ali moves Butheita into his palace, and when Emina arrives, he makes it clear that he will 'always respect her as his first wife.'

-In Kismat, by Nevine Yousry, Ali's descendant, she tells a similar tale.
-When Emina arrives, confronted with her husband's powerful position and his harem of beautiful women, she says, "I will do my duty as First Lady of the land, but from this day on, let us forget we have ever been man and wife." ...
-A man like Ali, who fathered 95 children alone for nine years?
+Butheita moves into his palace, and when his wife Emina arrives, he makes it clear that he will 'always respect her as his first wife'.
+In 'Kismat', by Nevine Yousry, Ali's descendent, she tells a similar tale.
+When his wife Emina arrives she is confronted with her husband's powerful position, and his Harem of beautiful women.
+'I will do my duty as First Lady of the land, but from this day on, let us forget we have ever been man and wife.'

+A man like Ali who fathered 95 children alone for nine years?
 Impossible!

-Besides, it's customary in the East for daughters to be given in marriage to secure loyalty, and guarding Cairo from the Giza Pyramids was critical.
+Besides, it's customary in the East for daughters to be given in marriage to secure loyalty, and guarding Cairo from the Giza Pyramids was a critical juncture.

-Not likely to find myself in a book outside myself, I was returning to San Miguel to help with the renovation of my daughter Noren's house and take another journey to 19th-century Egypt, co-piloted by Eduardo Blanco.
-From a website, I selected a full-service vacation house in the center on Callejón del Pueblito, a cloistered little lane with cascading purple, red, and orange bougainvillea, draped over their facades.
-Just three blocks from the Centro's Jardin, near the Artisan Market, it was within walking distance to everything, except for foodstuffs.
-For this I called a taxi to go to the new Mega supermarket, an evolutionary leap in San Miguel living...Impressively large, with gorgeous fresh produce at the entrance, it houses a cafe, a pizzeria, a pharmacy, housewares, and books! ...Seriously!
-What are the chances? ...As if awaiting my arrival, displayed on a table before me was El Ultimo Faraon-Egypts Last Pharaoh by Egyptian / French historic novelist Gilbert Sinoué.
-Some 500 pages in Spanish, more historical than novel, I had no doubt this was meant to be.
-I most earnestly needed to send The Mexican Healer an explanation for my strange behavior at our last meeting. ...
-So with the Universe winking at me-obviously-I bought the book!
+Not likely to find myself in a book outside myself, I was returning to San Miguel to help with the renovation of my daughter Noren's house, and take another journey to 19th century Egypt, co-piloted by Eduardo Blanco.
+From a website I selected a full service vacation house in the center on 'Callejón del Pueblito', a cloistered 'little lane', with cascading purple, red and orange bougainvillea draped over the facades.
+Just three blocks to the center's Jardin, near to the Artisan Market, it was walking distance to everything, except for foodstuffs.
+For this I called a taxi to go to the new Mega supermarket, an evolutionary leap in San Miguel living....
+Impressively large, with gorgeous fresh produce at the entrance, it houses a cafe, a pizzeria, a pharmacy, housewares and books! ...
+Seriously! - What are the chances?
+As if awaiting my arrival, displayed on a table before me, was 'El Ultimo Faraon'- 'Egypts Last Pharaoh' by Egyptian / French historical novelist Gilbert Sinoue.

+500 pages in Spanish, more historical than novel, I had no doubt this was meant to be.
+I most earnestly needed to send The Mexican Healer an explanation for my strange behavior at our last meeting....So with the Universe winking at me - obviously, I bought the book!